Towards the complete NNLO BFKL Kernel

 Large Logarithms from Big Rapidity Gaps

-$\phantom{\circ}\,$ final state emissions develop large rapidity gaps.
-The cross section grows as
+$\phantom{\circ}\,$ when final state emissions develop large rapidity gaps

 $\circ\,$ The BFKL kernel captures the exponentiation of these large logarithms,